Robur the Conqueror: Plot summary

-After the horizontal propellers are damaged in a storm, the Albatross is anchored over the Chatham Islands for repairs.
-While the crew is busy at work, Prudent and Evans light a fuse and make their escape.
+After the horizontal propellers are damaged in a storm, the Albatross anchors over the Chatham Islands for repairs.
+While the crew is busy at work, Prudent and Evans light a fuze and make their escape.
 They try to bring Frycollin with them but cannot find him, only later discovering that he had already escaped without them.
-The Albatross explodes and its wreckage, along with Robur and his crew, plunge into the ocean.
-Meanwhile, the three escapees are safe on a small but inhabited island and are later rescued by a ship, then make a long journey back to Philadelphia.
+The Albatross explodes and its wreckage, along with Robur and his crew, plunges towards the ocean.
+Meanwhile, the three escapees are safe on a small but inhabited island and are later rescued by a ship; they then make a long journey back to Philadelphia.

 The Weldon Institute members return, and rather than describe their adventures or admit that Robur had created a flying machine greater than their expectations of the Go-ahead, they simply conclude the argument the group was having during their last meeting.
 Rather than have only one propeller to their dirigible, they decide to have one propeller in front and another behind, similar to Robur's design.

 Seven months after their return the Go-ahead is completed and making its maiden voyage with the president, secretary, and an aeronaut.
-The speed and maneuverability of the dirigible marvels a huge crowd, but are trivial compared to Robur's Albatross.
+The speed and maneuverability of the dirigible impress a huge crowd, but are trivial compared to Robur's Albatross.
 Suddenly, out of the sky there appears the Albatross.
 It is revealed that when the Albatross exploded, enough of it was intact so that at least some of the propellers operated and slowed its descent, saving the crew.
 The crew used the remains of the Albatross as a raft until they were rescued by a ship.
 Later, Robur and the crew made it back to his secret X Island, where the original Albatross had been built.
 Robur has built a new Albatross and now intends to exact revenge by showing that it is superior to the Weldon Institute's Go-ahead.